Mbed-TLS/mbedtls/docs/architecture/tls13-support.md

     algorithm allowed by the TLS 1.3 specification for signature computing and verification.

-  - MBEDTLS_SSL_TLS1_3_KEY_EXCHANGE_MODE_PSK_ENABLED enables the support for
-    the PSK key exchange mode as defined by RFC 8446.
-If it is the only key exchange mode enabled, the TLS 1.3 implementation does not contain any code related to key exchange protocols, certificates and signatures.

-  - MBEDTLS_SSL_TLS1_3_KEY_EXCHANGE_MODE_EPHEMERAL_ENABLED enables the support
+  - MBEDTLS_SSL_TLS1_3_KEY_EXCHANGE_MODE_PSK_EPHEMERAL_ENABLED enables the
-    for the PSK ephemeral key exchange mode.
+    support for the PSK ephemeral key exchange mode.
 If it is the only key exchange mode enabled, the TLS 1.3 implementation does not contain any code related to certificates and signatures.
-The PSK ephemeral key exchange mode requirss at least one of the key exchange protocol allowed by the TLS 1.3 specification.
+The PSK ephemeral key exchange mode requires at least one of the key exchange protocol allowed by the TLS 1.3 specification.